 How we test strimmers and grass trimmers

-Watch the video above to find out what we look for in a grass trimmer, and what makes the best grass trimmers quickest and easiest to use.
+Watch the video below to find out what we look for in a grass trimmer, and what makes the best grass trimmers quickest and easiest to use.

 How well does the grass trimmer cut short and long grass?